 As shown in \Cref{fig:back_cmmAx_arch}, the hardware prototype is built around a Xilinx Versal (VP1502) FPGA chip with DRAM mounted across four DIMM slots.
-The near-memory processing engine (i.e., PNM Engine) provides PFL hardware IP, such as MAC (Multiply Accumulate), ACC (Accumulate), and CMP (Compare), as essential processing blocks for functionalities including numeric/string filtering, vector distance calculation, etc. Additionally, the use of a Cortex-A72 ARM processor as a general-purpose computational unit offers flexibility for adding new operations.
+The \iscaRev{PNM} engine provides PFL hardware IP, such as MAC (Multiply Accumulate), ACC (Accumulate), and CMP (Compare), as essential processing blocks for functionalities including numeric/string filtering, vector distance calculation, etc. Additionally, the use of a Cortex-A72 ARM processor as a general-purpose computational unit offers flexibility for adding new operations.

-\heading{Simulation Infrastructure} The state-of-the-art CCM architecture is \baseline, which provides a design of a low overhead and low cost general-purpose CCM~\cite{m2ndp}. \baseline achieves remarkable speedups and energy savings across a variety of workloads, compared to baseline CPU/GPU hosts with CXL memory expansion without near-memory processing.
+\heading{Simulation Infrastructure} The state-of-the-art CCM architecture is \baseline, which provides a design of a low overhead and low cost general-purpose CCM~\cite{m2ndp}. \baseline achieves remarkable speedups and energy savings across a variety of workloads, compared to baseline CPU/GPU hosts with CXL memory expansion without \iscaRev{PNM}.
 The \baseline testbed is based on its own open-source simulator~\cite{m2ndpSim}, a combination of Ramulator~\cite{ramulator} as CXL memory devices and BookSim2~\cite{booksim} as CXL interconnect protocols.

 As shown in \Cref{fig:back_cmmAx_arch}, these prototypes \cred{largely rely on} specific hardwired logic, \cred{making them unsuitable as general-purpose devices for diverse workloads.} \cred{In addition, current hardware prototypes often experience high latency due to immature CXL IP implementations.
-As a result, both the architectural components and achievable performance of existing hardware still fall short of what the \baseline architecture envisions (\Cref{subsec:system_overview}), making proper evaluation of the new data and control planes infeasible.} In summary, the \baseline simulator offers ease of access, flexibility, workload versatility, and a high-performance CCM \cred{model}. \cred{For these reasons,} we use the \cred{validated} \baseline simulator as our primary testbed. \cred{This simulation-based research serves as a preparatory step toward realizing and validating the new data and control planes on an upcoming ASIC-based CCM device.}
+As a result, both the architectural components and achievable performance of existing hardware still fall short of what the \baseline architecture envisions (\Cref{subsec:system_overview}), making proper evaluation of the new data and control planes infeasible.} Instead, the \baseline simulator offers ease of access, flexibility to support diverse workloads, and a high-performance CCM \cred{model}. \cred{For these reasons,} we use the \cred{validated} \baseline simulator as our primary testbed. \cred{This simulation-based research serves as a preparatory step toward realizing and validating the new data and control planes on an upcoming ASIC-based CCM device.}

 \definecolor{Gray}{gray}{0.9}